acm-research-f26/summer/README.md

 # Fall 2026 Paper Implementations

-Hello leads!
+TEST...Hello leads!
 Find your branch and update it with all your files and README.md (template below).
 Let us know if run into any access issues.

 Use the below README template as you work through your implementations!